skip to main content

 • Expressive arts and design

-Girls are assessed at regular intervals in order to identify next steps in learning and to monitor progress towards Early Learning Goals.
+Children are assessed at regular intervals in order to identify next steps in learning and to monitor progress towards Early Learning Goals.

-Reception-aged children also have the opportunity to share some learning with their older peers in years 1 and 2, where girls generally follow a thematic approach to their learning.
+Reception-aged children also have the opportunity to share some learning with their older peers in years 1 and 2, where children generally follow a thematic approach to their learning.
 They will be flexibly grouped according to their age or their stage of development depending on the learning taking place.
-For example, some girls may be taught separately for a numeracy concept but grouped together to solve a team-related challenge in science.
+For example, some children may be taught separately for a numeracy concept but grouped together to solve a team-related challenge in science.

-Girls in year 1 continue to be taught phonics and take a phonics screening test at the end of year 1.
+Children in year 1 continue to be taught phonics and take a phonics screening test at the end of year 1.
 This may continue into year 2 if reinforcement is needed.

-We ask that the girls read every night to an adult and have the opportunity to talk about the illustrations and what is happening in the story.
+We ask that the children read every night to an adult and have the opportunity to talk about the illustrations and what is happening in the story.
 Homework in the form of challenges may be set depending on the topics being undertaken.

 BrightStart FAQ (Frequently Asked Questions)